Bencosterton/Grass-Valley-LDX/README.md

 Steps;

 1. Authenticate with the gateway
-2. Send tally control commands using the same socket connection
+2. Send control command using the same socket connection

 ## XML Protocol Details

 ### Authentication

-Before sending any tally commands, authentication is required:
+Before sending any commands, authentication is required:

 **Authentication Request:**
 ```xml